Written by

 Price: The basic plan starts at $29, and you can upgrade as per requirements.

-3. Thinkific - A software for online teaching
+3. Thinkific - Software for online teaching

 Thinkific is an online teaching software that is used to conduct a virtual classroom.
 It has features that let instructors teach their students in an effective way.
 Instructors can create their own courses, discuss them with their students, and answer their questions.
 Students can view the course content and lessons in a very organized fashion with videos or PDFs.
 Students will also be able to ask questions to the instructors, and the instructor can answer those questions.
 I find this software very helpful for teachers trying to teach students from different parts of the world.